Visit Kure

 Is Yamato Museum suitable for children?

 Yes.
-The hands-on Floor 2 area is designed for children under 12, with knot-tying, ship-building activities, and a small bridge simulator.
+The rebuilt third-floor Science and Technology gallery has hands-on workshops and science activities aimed at younger visitors, and the renovated exhibits are designed to be approachable.
 Older children interested in history will engage with the main exhibits.
 The kaiten human torpedo display includes context that may need parental explanation for sensitive younger children.

 Can I take photos inside?